oracle-livelabs/database/23cfree/js-generic-json/json.md

     }
     ```

-    Execute the corresponding call-specification to insert 2 documents into the collection you just created.
+    Execute the corresponding call specification to insert 2 documents into the collection you just created.

     ```sql
     <copy>